 Using the conventional JVS for the DVM ratio calibration often requires a manual adjustment to obtain a fixed stable voltage when a spontaneous step jump occurs.
 The PJVS provides biased voltage steps with current margins 100 times higher when compared to the conventional Josephson array.
-The voltage generated by the PJVS can be highly stable and immune to electromagnetic interference.
-Using a PJVS for the DVM ratio calibration can improve the efficiency and reliability of the measurement process with improved uncertainty.
-The PJVS has been successfully implemented into the NIST DVM ratio calibration service.
+The voltage generated by the PJVS is highly stable and immune to electromagnetic interference.
+Using a PJVS for the DVM ratio calibration improves the efficiency and reliability of the measurement process with reduced uncertainty.
+The PJVS has been successfully implemented into the NIST DVM ratio calibration service which the NIST force laboratory depends upon.